 More Granular Measurements

 For sports that have lumpy scoring (NFL, NHL, MLB) you might perform a similar analysis using even more granular data than scoring.
-For example, to remove cluster luck from baseball scoring, you might do an analysis of net base production or for football you might analyze yards per play or play success rates.
+For example, to remove cluster luck from baseball scoring, you might do an analysis of net base production or in football you might analyze yards per play or play success rates.

 Grading Your Own Predictions